 We cut jump ahead three days later as Van Helsing arrives into London after informing Dr. Seward that he’s heard about the recent killings and that he should “alert the others”.
 After arriving in town, he ends up traveling to the Great Eastern Hotel to rest up.
 As an assistant helps him towards his room, they’re suddenly attacked as a female vampire grabs the bellhop and bites his neck.
 Abraham arms himself with a holy cross and a wooden stake before demanding to know why she’s here.
 However, all she mentions is that “he’s back”.
 With Van Helsing realizing that Dracula has returned, she proceeds to smash through the window and escape.
 As he looks over the slained bellhop, he’s suddenly approached by some officers as they demand an explanation for what happened.

 We then cut to the next day as Abraham’s recent account is being questioned by Sergeant Godly.
 Despite him telling the truth, the official thinks that he’s talking crazy.
 Not only that, but he even shows Van Helsing a copy of Bram Stoker’s own famous novel and mentions how its far too similar to the book’s elements.
-Just as Abraham is stunned by this revelation, he suddenly gets some unexpected help Lees comes to inform Godly that the professor is being released from police custody.
-The sergeant demands to know who gave the authority for such an order, Det.
+Just as Abraham is stunned by this revelation, he suddenly gets some unexpected help as Lees comes to inform Godly that the professor is being released from police custody.
+With the sergeant demanding to know who gave the authority for such an order, Det.
 George Abberline comes in and says that he did.
 Later, he and Van Helsing take a carriage ride as they discuss about the recent killings with Abraham telling George that these aren’t related to Jack The Ripper.
 After a short while, they meet up with a particular figure who just so happens to be Bram Stoker himself.
-Van Helsing is surprised that the Stoker’s assistant Jack doesn’t recognize the name since it was on a book that Goldy had.
-As Bram tells them that an actual Harker family approached him on his book, Abraham asks him if he knows where they can be found.
+Van Helsing is surprised that Stoker’s assistant Jack doesn’t recognize the name since it was on a book that Goldy had.
+As Bram tells them that an actual Harker family member approached him on his book, Abraham asks him if he knows where they can be found.
 As such, Stoker leads them on.

-Later, our four-man group arrives the apartment as Van Helsing arms the men with crosses and stakes while he uses a crossbow.
+Later, our four-man group arrive at the apartment as Van Helsing arms the men with crosses and stakes while he uses a crossbow.
 As they head inside the building, they find it dark inside.
 Suddenly, they discover a small group of female vampires waiting for them from the ceiling as our hunters proceed to engage them.
 George uses his revolver, but he’s unable to shoot them in their hearts.
 Fortunately, Jack plunges a stake into one of the she-beasts before Abberline responds as well.
 With their supernatural adversaries defeated, Bram tells his fellow hunters of a place they can go to.

 Later, our group meet up with Mina Harker as Abraham demands to know why their past encounter with Dracula ultimately came to the printed page.
 She explains that she and her husband Jonathan feared that the infamous count was still alive, so they asked Stoker to publish this tale as a piece of fiction.
 Despite this odd method of summoning him, Van Helsing assures her that they’ll finish Dracula off once and for all as the scene ends with Dr. John Seward informing him that they have a plan.
 That night, Abraham & Lady Harker are walking through the streets of Whitechapel as Mina informs him that their vampiric fiend has been attacking people under the guise of Jack The Ripper and has fatally crippled his victims after feasting on their blood.
 Van Helsing wonders how Dracula survived their last encounter, to which Mina says that she’s just as perplexed since she and the rest of their fellow hunters saw him burn to an ashy cinder.
 However, Dr. Seward’s examination of the recent victims has confirmed that the Lord of Darkness has somehow returned.
 Just then, they hear a scream as John and Abraham head over to investigate.
 They see a mysterious figure overlooking a woman lying on the street as Seward tells the hooded being to back off.
 However, both it and the victim are actually female vampires as our male hunters fight them off.